ArturZieba/CastorCult/Content/Notes/Weapons.md

 ## Weapon requirements
 ### Level
-- An experience level cap to prevent low level classes from using high stat items (Maybe not needed with Attribute distribution?)
+- An experience level cap to prevent low level classes from using high stat items (!!!PH!!!Maybe not needed with Attribute distribution?)

 ### Strength
 - Integer value indicating Strength Attribute required for picking up and using bigger weapons, mostly focused on melee.